UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 2. Place items in the in the exact row order you wish the call numbers to be assigned by Jitterbug.
 This order relates to the arrangement plan determined by the pre-processor and Audiovisual Archivist or Technical Services archivist.

-    If you assigned temporary IDs to your items, create and save a separate spreadsheet, or labeling guide, with your temporary ID column.
+    If you assigned temporary IDs to your items create and save a separate spreadsheet, or labeling guide, with your temporary ID column.
 Below is an example of     a labeling guide with inventory numbers highlighted in yellow and item call numbers highlighted in green.
 In this example, call numbers were added to the         labeling guide after arrangement and Jitterbug import to assist with labeling of the materials.

     ![temporary ID tracking csv](https://github.com/annewell/images/blob/main/Jitterbug_tempIDscsv.png)